Do Your Homework! 3 Reasons Why Science Says Personalizing Outreach Drives Results

 In the case of your outreach, putting your customer in a good mood by sharing highly contextual insights, making them the star of the story, and demonstrating you’ve done your homework, temporarily increases their degree of cognitive ease, making it more likely that they’ll respond.

 But beware: the reverse is also true!
-When your outreach clearly demonstrates you did NOT do your homework, not only will your customer not respond, but you will create a long-lasting negative association to your personal brand and that of your company, making it harder to engage in the future.
+When your outreach clearly demonstrates you did NOT do your homework, not only will your customer not respond, but the bad experience will create a long-lasting negative association with your personal brand and that of your company, making it harder to engage in the future.

 3. The Power of Reciprocity Increases Response Rates